davewalker5/ChessAnalyser/docs/source/workflow.rst

 - "--black" tabulates the detailed per-move analysis for black
 - "--summary" provides a summary consisting of ACPL, accuracy and move annotations (dubious, mistake, blunder) for both players
 - "--winchance" tabulates the data used to generate a "Win%" chart [#1]_
+- "--info" tabulates the game headers, read from the PGN file

 Exporting Analysis Results
 --------------------------